 Between shopping and sightseeing, take some time off and visit a classic Korean teahouse.
 In the Insadong area (a very popular area full of traditional Korean arts, crafts, and restaurants) you will find several places to enjoy some tea.
 We went to 47th street, which has a very traditional style, where you can drink tea sitting on the floor.

 Enjoy: if you are in Insadong and get hungry, visit the Buk-chon son madu restaurant, which means hand-made dumplings.
-It is not anything fancy, it’s actually the opposite of chic, but it’s authentic and all meals are fresh, made right in front of you.
+It is not fancy, it’s actually the opposite of chic, but it’s authentic and all dishes are fresh, made right in front of you.